tlevine/plan-things/readme.md

     COMMANDS is zero or more of the following.

-      Commands that set other properties

-      -m, --message)    Description/story of the thing or task -t, --time)       Estimate of how long it's going to take

       Commands that move things

       -b, --back)       Put a story (not a task) back in the